 Is baharat the same as Ras el Hanout?

-Definitely you can!
-Also some spices like dried ginger, turmeric and galangal need to be added already ground.
+Definitely, you can!
+Also some spices like dried ginger, turmeric and galangal need to be ground before adding to the blend.

 How to know select spices?